-Revenues decreased slightly, from the prior year with increases in charges for services and property taxes essentially negating the decrease in operating grants and contributions.
-This was caused by the State of CT midyear budget reductions.
-Current year and back tax collections came in higher than anticipated due to tax sales and aggressive collection efforts, and a supplemental tax bill to partially offset the reduction in State funding.
+Revenues increased from the prior year with large increases in capital grants and contributions.
+Current year and back tax collections came in higher than anticipated due to tax sales and aggressive collection efforts.

-Education expenses decreased \$500 thousand while all other expenses increased \$773 thousand netting the overall expense increase to \$273 thousand.
+Education expenses decreased \$5.7 million while all other expenses decreased \$270 thousand netting the overall expense decrease to \$5.97 million.
 Table 3 presents the cost of each of the Town's six largest programs - education, public works, public safety, general government, interest on long-term debt, and a generic all others - as well as each program's net cost (total cost less revenues generated by the activities).
 The net cost shows the financial burden that was placed on the Town's taxpayers by each of these functions.